thheller/calva-cljs-testbed/README.md

 That file/module is defined at the relative path mentioned, so it's not clear what to do next.

+Note: Hot reloading does not work at all with this solution, at least not when using compiled cljs directly for the entry point, and not a JS file (need to test with the JD entry point again).

 ## Using :esm build target

 We changed shadow-cljs.edn to look like: